XRPLF/xrpl-dev-portal/content/reference-data-api.md

 ##### Aggregate Results #####

-If the request specifies a `currency` and an `interval`, the result includes objects summarizing activity over a specific time period instead of listing individual payments.
-Each interval summary object has the following fields:
+If the request specifies a `currency` and an `interval`, the result includes objects summarizing activity over a specific time period instead of listing individual payments. <!-- STYLE_OVERRIDE: time period --> Each interval summary object has the following fields:

 | Field  | Value | Description |
 |--------|-------|-------------|